-Motorist (whose motor has thrown "Come along, my man, I'll take you home to get dry."
-Elderly Villager-"No, yer don't!
+Motorist (whose motor has thrown "Notorisi (whose motor has thrown elderly villager into horse pond)--"Come along, my man.
+I'll take you home to get dry."
+Elderly Villager--"No, yer don't!
 I've got your number and 'ere I stays till a hindependent wit-ness comes along!"--Punch.

 They Know About War.

 You have probably noticed that mili-tiamen usually think they know a great deal about war.-Atchison Globe.
+Mower and Mower.